saum-ps/network-analysis/Plan.md

 * Temporal signals computed on **7-day rolling windows** (trend, churn, bursts).

 *CNS timestamps are relative to study start, not Unix.
 We assume study_start = datetime(2013, 9, 1) based on metadata from the CNS paper and weekly activity patterns.
+* GPU/CPU device handling is centralized in `utils/device.py` → used in any Torch-based logic; supports override via `SOCIAL_DEVICE` env var.

 ## 6 .
 Atomic Development Steps